timescale/docs/timescaledb/getting-started/launch-timescaledb.md

 ### Step 2: Create your first service

-After you complete account verification, you can visit the [Timescale Forge console][forge-console] and login with your credentials.
+After you complete account verification, you can visit the [Timescale Cloud console][cloud-console] and login with your credentials.

 To begin, click 'Create service'.

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/forge_images/timescale-forge-service-creation.png" alt="Set up a Timescale Forge service"/>

 For the purposes of this tutorial, **you can simply select the default name, compute and storage options**.
-But don't worry, if you want to do more with Timescale Forge after you've completed everything, you can always resize your service or create a new one in a few clicks!
+But don't worry, if you want to do more with Timescale Cloud after you've completed everything, you can always resize your service or create a new one in a few clicks!